 - being in a warm room

-- exposure to hot weather
+- exposure to hot temperatures, such as hot weather

-- running a fever
+- having a fever

 - being angry or upset